alexandermishin13/tm1637-kmod/README.md

 Do not know yet.

+## To do

+* To add optional default parameters for a brightness and a mode to fdt-overlays.
+* To check if I could reset to zero a file pointer position after a string successful write (Using a seek() by driver itself).

 ## Status

 Current status of the driver is "alpha".
-Driver work tested on Orange Pi PC and Raspberry Pi 2.
+The driver work tested on Orange Pi PC and Raspberry Pi 2.